okworhn/okworhn/README.md

 - 👋 Hi, I’m @okworhn
 - 👀 I’m interested in ...
 Software Engineering
 - 🌱 I’m currently learning ...
-Softwware Engineering with ALX
+Software Engineering with ALX
-- 💞️ I’m looking to collaborate on ...Learnig C
+- 💞️ I’m looking to collaborate on ...
+Learning Python
 - 📫 How to reach me ...+234 817 9866 078

 <!---